Clinical Psychologist & Clinical Director

-Stephanie is a Provisional Psychologist who has completed her Master of Psychology (Professional).
+Stephanie is a Psychologist who has completed her Master of Psychology (Professional).
 Stephanie is dedicated to creating a warm, non-judgemental, and supportive space where young people feel safe to share their experiences and explore their problems.
 She draws from a variety of evidence-based assessments and interventions and tailors her treatment to best suit each clients’ unique situation.

 In past roles, Stephanie has been passionate about working alongside adolescents, clients with disabilities, and families impacted by family domestic violence and child abuse.
 Stephanie has experience working with a variety of presenting problems including depression, anxiety, self-esteem, interpersonal difficulties, and emotional regulation.
 She has a strong interest in working with Culturally and Linguistically Diverse clients.

 Samantha is a provisional psychologist who has completed a Masters of Psychology (Professional).

 Samantha understands that each young person and their family are unique and require an equally unique approach to support.
 She also recognises that seeking support can be daunting at the best of times, and provides a warm, empathetic, and respectful environment for young people and their families.

 Samantha is passionate about working alongside young people to build on their strengths to reach their potential through evidence-based approaches tailored to their individual needs.
 She is keen to support young people to overcome challenges with mental health, behaviour, life transitions, learning, and school-based issues.